Gassgs/Hubitat-Apps-and-Drivers/Apps/Multi Sensor Plus/Readme.md

 <b>Make your virtual switches more useful!!</b>

-<b>Average: Temperature, Humidity, and Illuminance   -  Group:  Locks, Contact, Motion, Water, Presence, and Sound Sensors  - Plus  a Virtual Switch
+<b>Average: Temperature, Humidity, and Illuminance   -  Group:  Locks, Contact, Motion, Water, Presence, Smoke, CO, and Sound Sensors  - Plus  a Virtual Switch
                                                         -  All In One Device  -</b>

 This is a simple app that lets you combine multiple sensors into one device.